-- The Inspector will notify the Contractor of the observed pattern segregation. - The Contractor may continue to work at his or her own risk while he or she immediately and continually adjusts the operation to eliminate the pattern segregation from future work. - As a minimum and in the presence of the Representative, determine the average depth of pavement surface macrotexture according to PTM No. 751 in areas with the pattern segregation and in areas with non-segregated pavement.
+- The Inspector will notify the Contractor of the observed pattern segregation. - The Contractor may continue to work at their own risk while immediately and continually adjusting the operation to eliminate the pattern segregation from future work. - As a minimum and in the presence of the Representative, determine the average depth of pavement surface macrotexture according to PTM No. 751 in areas with the pattern segregation and in areas with non-segregated pavement.
 The pattern segregation is unacceptable if the difference in average pavement texture depth between the non-segregated and segregated areas exceeds 0.024 inch.
-The Representative will determine if the pavement is defective as specified in Section 409.3(h)3.c.
+The Representative will determine if the pavement is defective as specified in Section 413.3(h)3.c.